Perform Dial Tone Recovery in Exchange Server

 2. Press Win+R, type services.msc, then press ‘Enter’ or click ‘OK’.

-3. Stop all the three services:
+3. Stop all three services:

 a.
 Microsoft Exchange Search Service.